Forecast Discussion

 The North Carolina Division of Air Quality issues forecasts for fine particulate matter year-round and ozone from March through October.
 Forecasts and discussions are updated each afternoon for the next three days, and are sometimes updated in the morning to reflect the latest ambient conditions.

-This forecast was issued on Sunday, April 28, 2024 at 3:16 pm.
+This forecast was issued on Wednesday, May 14, 2025 at 3:08 pm.

 This forecast is currently valid.